Deputy Secretary of Labor Christopher P. Lu

 As one of the highest-ranking Asian Americans in the Obama Administration, Lu was also the Co-Chair of the White House Initiative on Asian Americans and Pacific Islanders.

 Prior to his service in the White House, Lu worked for then-Senator Obama, first as the Legislative Director, and then as the Acting Chief of Staff.
 After the 2008 Presidential election, Lu was the Executive Director of the Presidential transition planning efforts.

-Lu's government experience includes eight years working for Rep. Henry Waxman as a Deputy Chief Counsel of the House Oversight and Government Reform Committee, and serving as a law clerk for Judge Robert E. Cowen on the U.S. Court of Appeals for the Third Circuit.
+Lu's government experience includes eight years working for Rep. Henry Waxman as the Deputy Chief Counsel of the House Oversight and Government Reform Committee, and serving as a law clerk for Judge Robert E. Cowen on the U.S. Court of Appeals for the Third Circuit.
 He began his legal career as a litigation attorney at Sidley Austin in Washington, D.C.

 In addition to his government service, Lu has been a fellow at the Georgetown University McCourt School of Public Policy, the University of Chicago Institute of Politics, and the Center for the Study of the Presidency and Congress.
 He is also the co-editor of the book, Triumphs and Tragedies of the Modern Congress.

 Lu is a magna cum laude graduate of Princeton University and cum laude graduate of Harvard Law School, and the recipient of an honorary doctorate degree from MacMurray College.
 He is married to Katie Thomson, the General Counsel of the Department of Transportation.